- Links and shares are important, but you also need a strategy to maximize SEO impact.

 Make them intrigued

-A salesy email subject line is a great way to end up in a spam folder or the trash can.
+A salesy email subject line might land you in a spam folder or on an email blacklist.
 At the same time, a blogger probably won’t open your email if the subject line doesn’t clarify your intent.
 Split the difference by aiming for clarity and intrigue.

 For clarity’s sake, you can even start your email subject line like this: